michael2012z/BitBible/markdown/KJV/files/Num.md

 34. And the children of Gad built Dibon, and Ataroth, and Aroer,

-35. And Atroth, Shophan, and Jaazer, and Jogbehah,Jaazer: also called, Jazer
+35. And Atroth, Shophan, and Jaazer, and Jogbehah,

-36. And Beth–nimrah, and Beth–haran, fenced cities: and folds for sheep.Beth–nimrah: also called, Nimrah
+36. And Beth–nimrah, and Beth–haran, fenced cities: and folds for sheep.

 37. And the children of Reuben built Heshbon, and Elealeh, and Kirjathaim,

-38. And Nebo, and Baal–meon, (their names being changed,) and Shibmah: and gave other names unto the cities which they builded.gave…: Heb. they called by names the names of the cities
+38. And Nebo, and Baal–meon, (their names being changed,) and Shibmah: and gave other names unto the cities which they builded.

 39. And the children of Machir the son of Manasseh went to Gilead, and took it, and dispossessed the Amorite which was in it.